top of page

 “You’re too soft.”

 Where healthy partners see empathy as a strength, narcissistic individuals see it as leverage.
-Many are drawn to people who possess the very qualities they lack—empathy, insight, emotional depth—and they feed off those qualities for supply.
+Many are drawn to people who possess the very qualities they struggle to access in themselves—empathy, insight, emotional depth—and may rely on those qualities for validation and narcissistic supply.

 Over time, one of the most healing things you can do is learn to recognize these patterns for what they are.
 When you understand dynamics like **DARVO—deny, attack, reverse victim and offender—you begin to see that the confusion you felt was not a personal failure, but the result of psychological manipulation.
 The fog starts to lift.
 You stop arguing with someone committed to misunderstanding you.
 And slowly, you return your energy to the places where truth, empathy, and accountability actually exist.